-The Chicago senior care team at Inspired Home Care provides you with the following straightforward definitions to help you better understand cholesterol dos and don’ts:
+The Chicago elderly care team at Inspired Home Care provides you with the following straightforward definitions to help you better understand cholesterol dos and don’ts:

 LDL: LDL, or bad cholesterol, leads to the build-up of fatty deposits in the arteries, elevating your chance of a blockage.